Penstemon ambiguus: Penstemon ambiguus var. laevissimus

+Names

+The species name, ambiguus, is Botanical Latin meaning "uncertain".
+This may be a reference to the appearance of the plant being dissimilar to typical penstemon species.
+Penstemon ambiguus is most often known by the common name sand penstemon, though occasionally other species such as Penstemon acuminatus are known as sand penstemon.
+The name bush penstemon is used by the NRCS for Penstemon fruticosus, but it is frequently applied to Penstemon ambiguus.
+See also: Bush penstemon (disambiguation) It is also called moth penstemon, pink plains penstemon, phlox penstemon, phlox-flowered penstemon, and gilia penstemon.
+The NRCS and other botanical sources use the similar common name of gilia beardtongue.
+The name cow tobacco is of unknown origin with author Robert Nold wryly noting, "not known to be smoked by cows, as far as I know".

 Habitat and distribution

 Penstemon ambiguus var. ambiguus grows in dunes, sandy areas of the plains, and sandsage shrublands.
 It is recorded by POWO and the USDA Natural Resources Conservation Service PLANTS database (PLANTS) as growing from eastern Colorado and western Kansas south to the Oklahoma panhandle, in two counties of New Mexico, and Texas.
 Though POWO additionally reports it growing in Nebraska.
 In southeastern Colorado, they are very often found in sandy washes and ephemeral streams draining the Palmer Divide.

 Penstemon ambiguus var. laevissimus also grows in sandy soils with creosote bush, blackbrush, sagebrush shrublands, and in juniper woodlands.
 It is recorded by POWO and PLANTS as growing in Nevada, Utah, Arizona, New Mexico, and Texas.
 However, PLANTS also records it as growing in Colorado and Wyoming, in disagreement with both POWO and the Flora of North America.
 POWO, which has a wider coverage, also records it as growing in the Mexican state of Chihuahua.